 What does a Motion Picture Projectionist do?

-A projectionist is responsible for the delivery and pickup of 35mm prints for the featured films at the theater that week.
+A motion picture projectionist is responsible for the delivery and pickup of 35mm prints for the featured films at the theatre.
 Once a film print is delivered the projectionist will unspool the film and roll it on to a large plate.
 He or she must then thread the film through the movie house projector and connect it to a second reel where the 35mm print will be rolled.
 Each print usually comes with two to three separate spools that must be spliced together on a film splicer.
-In a single screen theater, a projectionist works from a second-story room with a small window from which to project the film.
-The projectionist must remain vigilant during the picture show.
+In a single screen theatre, a projectionist works from a second-story room with a small window from which to project the film.
 They make certain the film is in focus and synchronized to the sound.
-It is a solitary job where the projectionist is left alone with a film in its entirety.
-For those who find watching a movie to be a pleasant pastime, being a projectionist could be a perfect job.

-A motion picture projectionist knows how to run the equipment.
-They must also know how to clean, maintain and repair all of the machines on which they work.
-The projectionist inspects a film print for breaks, holes and dirt at every show.
-Any of these factors can break a projector, which is a sensitive piece of equipment.
-Computers and digital projectors also have bugs and can easily catch a virus.
-It is the projector’s responsibility to fix everything before it becomes a problem.
-“The show must go on", and it is the projectionist who makes certain that it does.
+A motion picture projectionist must also know how to clean, maintain and repair all of the machines.
+They need to inspect film prints for breaks, holes, and dirt, since any of these factors can break a projector, which is a sensitive piece of equipment.
+It is the projectionist’s responsibility to fix everything before it becomes a problem.

 What is the workplace of a Motion Picture Projectionist like?

-Being a motion picture projectionist is an exciting business.
-The workplace of a projectionist varies.
-A cinema is the typical place for a projectionist to work.
-There are also film festivals that require a knowledgeable and sympathetic projectionist.
-The film stock at a film festival can vary from 35mm to 16mm, 8mm, Beta, High Definition video and digital video.
+A cinema is the typical place for a motion picture projectionist to work.
+There are also film festivals that require a knowledgeable projectionist.
+The film stock at a film festival can vary from 35mm to 16mm, 8mm, Beta, High Definition video, and digital video.
 Because of the fast pace and variety of styles, a projectionist must be able to work with all types of projectors and machines.
 There will always be mistakes, so a person well-versed in mechanics and computers will often be put to the test at a film festival.